St Helens Young Carers

 At St Mary’s Blackbrook, we are committed to ensuring that all pupils who are young carers are identified, and supported effectively.

-Mrs B Knapper and Mrs K Heyes are the Young Carers’ Champions at school and they are responsible for ensuring all young carers are able to enjoy school and make good progress.
+Miss K Bonnon and Mrs K Heyes are the Young Carers’ Champions at school and they are responsible for ensuring all young carers are able to enjoy school and make good progress.

 As a school we have signed up to the Young Carers Schools Promise and this is displayed on our young carers notice board in our main corridor for all children to see.
 You can read this document below.